Cambodia - practical info

 Eastern Region - That is, the area to the east.
 Landscape wise, it is a beautiful region consisting of forests, rice fields and the amazing Yak Loum crater lake, but at the same time it is also perilous due to the existance of minefields yet to be reclaimed...

-TRAVELLING ALONE OR WITH A COMPANION?
+Travelling alone or with a companion?
 Once again, it depends on personal travel experience.
-Those who are familiar with the Asian continent will certainly be able to “face” Cambodia with both caution and the right attitude.
-Those who have travelled mainly through Western countries should opt for an organised motorcycle tour or, if travelling with a group of fellow motorcyclists, opt for a 4×4 guided tour.
+Those who are familiar with the Asian continent will certainly be able to "face" Cambodia with both caution and the right attitude.
+Those who have travelled mainly through Western countries should opt for an organised motorcycle tour or, if travelling with a group of fellow motorcyclists, opt for a 4x4 guided tour.

-A passport must be valid for at least six months from the date of arrival into the country, but this period could vary depending on the agreements that exist between individual countries and the Cambodian Government.
+Your passport must be valid for at least six months beyond the date of your entry into the country, but this period could vary depending on the agreements that exist between individual countries and the Cambodian Government.
 Whilst staying or travelling through Cambodia, it is essential to always carry a certified copy of your passport.
 Providing, of course, that your motorcycle tour will return to the starting point where your original passport can be left safely.